divio/divio-cloud-docs/background/addons-configuration-overview.rst

 Some environment variables are provided automatically, and you don't need to do anything about them at all.

-Each project environment has its own variables provided for services such as the database (:ref:`DEFAULT_DATABASE_DSN
+Each application environment has its own variables provided for services such as the database (:ref:`DEFAULT_DATABASE_DSN
 <env-var-database-dsn>`), media storage (:ref:`DEFAULT_STORAGE_DSN <env-var-storage-dsn>`) and so on.
 Locally, the
 variables are saved in the ``.env-local`` file and :ref:`loaded into the environment via docker compose
 <docker-compose-env>`.